cloudmesh/client/docs/source/commands/command_list.rst

 List the default values set in a particular cloud::

-  PS> cm list --cloud general default
+  $ cm list --cloud general default
     +-----------+---------+--------+----------+----------------------------+----------------------------+
     | user      | cloud   | name   | value    | created_at                 | updated_at                 |
     +-----------+---------+--------+----------+----------------------------+----------------------------+